-I got my new car more than a week ago (the post on that coming up soon – review on the car is half done but let me tell you upfront that there have a new found respect for Proton – damn, what I am saying!) but it is almost the same time, I got to know that my kitchen cabinet been creeping with hunger termites.
-It is truly time to be in a dilemma.
+I have been driving my new car for more than a week now (the post on that coming up soon – review on the car is half done) but let me tell you upfront that there has a newfound respect for Proton – damn, what I am saying!.
+It was almost the same time, I got to know that my expensive kitchen cabinet been creeping with hunger termites.

-When one gets a new car, there are couples of things that one would to change or add on – new music player, perhaps new rims, state of the art alarm system (definitely) and in a tropical country like Malaysia, a good tint.
+When one gets a new car, there are couples of things that one would to change or add on – new music player, perhaps new rims, state of the art alarm system (definitely) and in a tropical country like Malaysia, a good quality tint.

 When I got my very first car many years ago, I did not opt to tint the car.
 I was naive and did not really understand the benefit of tinting the car.
-Tints back then was expensive and not all was so reliable (they tend to fade after several years) and there was the problem of contravening JPJ guidelines.
+Tints back then were expensive and not all tints were so reliable (they tend to fade after several years).
+There was also the problem of contravening JPJ guidelines.

 So, when I decided to change car this year, getting a good tint for the car was high on my list and it was not on solar tint alone but security tint as well.
 Proton was providing “SafeTint” for free but there was no further detail on this brand other than it was part of Proton’s own products and some said that it was not so reliable.

 One of them was Cool World’s RhinePro XD3 which retailed for RM980 (complete package and before any discounts).
-There was another tint package that was recommended by the Proton sales person but that was going for RM2,000 (and that too, after discounts).
+There was another tint package that was recommended by the Proton salesperson but that was going for RM2,000 (and that too, after discounts).

-So, further checking with Cool World and further negotiations, I got RhinePro XD5 (6 mil thickness 2 in 1 security & solar tint) for the side windows and premium solar tint for the front & back (I understand that JPJ does not allow security tint for the front & back), sun visor and regn number etching a total RM1,100 (after discounts).
+So, further checking with Cool World and further negotiations, I got RhinePro XD5 (6 mil thickness 2 in 1 security & solar tint) for the side windows and premium solar tint for the front & back (I understand that JPJ does not allow security tint for the front & back), sun visor and registration number etching a total RM1,100 (after discounts).

-Early to the shop when there was less cars and more of the staff available to work on one car at the same time.
-Final verdict – the tint was the right move and I managed to get a good deal for a quality tint although I should have chosen a lighter color for the security tint.
+Early to the shop when there was fewer cars and more of the staff available to work on one car at the same time.
+Final verdict – the tint was the right move and I managed to get a good deal for a quality tint although I should have chosen a lighter colour for the security tint.

 Several months, my mother noted a small patch of termites in the kitchen cabinet and so after a spray of termite poison, that problem was resolved fast.
-That is until, couple weeks ago, the termites made a comeback in a more destructive manner.
+That is until, a couple of weeks ago, the termites made a comeback in a more destructive manner.
 The kitchen was still in good condition but we know that we needed to act fast.

 I, perhaps panicked with of losing the “not really cheap” kitchen cabinet for good, decided to do 3 things that I should never have done, at least according to professional pest control company that I engaged later:-